 Click here to find an accredited provider in your area.
-Then choose the accredited provider that best suits your needs and book in a time for them to visit your business.
+Choose the accredited provider that best suits your needs and book in a time for them to visit your business.
 Once you decide to go ahead with the upgrade, track your bills and see the savings.

 Discounts apply only to products that have been approved under the program to meet minimum efficiency, quality, and safety benchmarks.

-Incentives are also available for businesses and organisations to invest in large, complex energy saving projects where "off the shelf" activities are not appropriate or where “deemed” incentives significantly underestimate energy savings.
+Incentives are also available for businesses and organisations to invest in large, complex energy saving projects.

-These custom upgrades can be tailored for a particular site and the level of incentive is based on the difference in measured energy consumption before and after an upgrade.
-This can be measured using two methods:
+Custom upgrades can be tailored for a particular site.
+The level of incentive is based on the difference in measured energy consumption before and after an upgrade, and can be measured using two methods:

-- the M&V method, which determines incentives based on the difference between a baseline energy model created before the upgrade and the energy consumed after the upgrade, or;
+- the M&V method, which determines incentives based on analysis of energy consumption data before and after the upgrade, or;